iotaledger/wiki-legacy/README.md

 ### `attachToTangle`

 Attaches the specified transactions (trytes) to the Tangle by doing Proof of Work.
-You need to supply `branchTransactionToApprove` as well as `trunkTransactionToApprove` (basically the tips which you're going to reference with this transaction) - both of which you'll get through the `getTransactionsToApprove` API call.
+You need to supply `branchTransaction` as well as `trunkTransaction` (basically the tips which you're going to reference with this transaction) - both of which you'll get through the `getTransactionsToApprove` API call.

-The returned value is a different set of tryte values which you can input into `broadcastTransactions` and `storeTransactions`.
+The returned value is a different set of tryte values which you can input into `pushTransactions` and `storeTransactions`.
+The returned tryte value, the last 243 trytes basically consist of the: `signatureNonce` + `trunkTransaction` + `branchTransaction`.
+These are valid trytes which you can then accepted by the network.

 **NodeJS Example Request**